ialonsom/HateSpeechDetection/README.md

+# Model

+This directory contains the hateSpeechDetection.Rmd file, which is the code with the natural language processing model.

+To execute the code it can be done in RStudio, with the option ```kinit to HTML```

 # Data

-The data are stored as a CSV, where each instance contains 5 columns:
+The folfer Data contains the datased stored as a CSV, where each instance contains 5 columns:

 `count` = number of CrowdFlower users who coded each tweet (min is 3, sometimes more users coded a tweet when judgments were determined to be unreliable by CF).